PETER REINHART | Duration: 43 minutes

 IN THIS EPISODE

-- Peter shares the two key principles that he teaches new students about baking and life.
+Peter shares two key principles that he teaches new students about baking and life.

-- He talks about his early adult years as a spiritual seeker experimenting with a variety of theological and religious principles and paths.
+He talks about his early adult years as a spiritual seeker experimenting with a variety of theological principles and paths.

-- Peter discusses his conversion from Judaism to Christianity, changing his name, taking vows as a member of a religious order, re-entering lay society, and finding his way to the Eastern Orthodox Church.
+Peter discusses his conversion from Judaism to Christianity, changing his name, taking vows, re-entering lay society, and finding his way to the Eastern Orthodox Church.

 plus Mark's Personal Word Essay: Hello and Welcome to the Show